How to Keep Bugs Out of Your Home

 If you want to prevent pests in your home, you need to get good at pest exclusion.
 Pest exclusion is the practice of anticipating the factors that attract pests and working to eliminate them before they lead to infestations.
 Here are some measures you can take that will help set you up for success.

-Pests, like these ants, often find their way into homes the same way we do โ€“ through doors and windows.
+Pestsย often find their way into homes the same way we do โ€“ through doors and windows.
 At least once a year itโ€™s important to check up on these common entryways.
-Replace any weather stripping on doors, and look to see if there is any loose mortar around your windows in need of repair.
+Replace any weather stripping on doors, and look to see if there is any loose mortar around your windows or vents in need of repair.
+Make sure to caulk or seal any gaps to prevent pests from entering your home.
+Even small crevices can provide an easy entry for ants, spiders, and other crawling insects.

 Pests are sneaky and use anything they can to find a way into our homes, and that includes foliage.
 Trim back tree limbs and any other plants or shrubs that might be touching the side or roof of your house.
 This will reduce the chances of pests climbing the branches and eventually getting inside.

 If pests do make it inside, we surely donโ€™t want to make it cozy for them.
+Pests such as silverfish, flies and mosquitoes thrive in high humidity.
 Check crawl spaces and in your attic for humid areas.
-Itโ€™s good to dry them out and keep them well-ventilated.
+Itโ€™s good to dry them out and keep them well-ventilated, or use a dehumidifier in areas like basements and bathrooms.
 Moisture is a breeding ground for any number of things, so you definitely want to get rid of it as well as you can.

 Even with these defense mechanisms, pests can continue to be a problem, and when thatโ€™s the case, itโ€™s time to call in the professionals.
 Weโ€™ll help you build a home defense plan to ward off these pests once and for all.
 If youโ€™d like to schedule a no-obligation consultation, give Florida Pest Control a call today.